BassedWarrior/cppargo/README.md

 `Cppargo.toml` determines the root of any `cppargo` project.

 From the project root, it will look for the `PROJECT_ROOT/src` directory to find all of the `.cpp` files insde it.
-The file structure inside the `src` directory is irrelevant to `cppargo`, since it will search exhaustively all subdirectories to find all `.cpp` files.
+The first file it looks for, is the `src/main.cpp` file.
+This file is meant to be the main project file, and is therefore required to be in the project.
+If `cppargo` fails to find a `src/main.cpp` file, it will exit with an error.
+This to establish a convention for file structure within any `cppargo` project.

+Apart from the presence of the `src/main.cpp` file, the file structure inside the `src` directory is irrelevant to `cppargo`, since it will search exhaustively all subdirectories to find all `.cpp` files.
 Once gathered, all of the `.cpp` files are sent as arguments to `g++` to be compiled.
 This means that `cppargo` does no linkage or compilation of its own, nor does it check for any bad `#include` statements, or the lack thereof.

 The compiled excecutable file is then stored within a `PROJECT_ROOT/target` directory. `cppargo` first checks to ensure that the directory exists, and